jacksund/simmate/tutorials/02_ Run_a_workflow.md

 ## Finally running our workflow!

-The default Simmate settings will run everything immediately and locally on your desktop, as long as you have installed VASP or a similar program.
+The default Simmate settings will run everything immediately and locally on your desktop.
 When running the workflow, it will create a new folder, write the inputs in it, run the calculation, and save the results to your database.

+> :warning: Unless you have both (1) your POTCARs configured and (2) VASP installed on your local computer, these next commands will fail. **That is okay!** Let's go ahead and try running these commands anyways.
+It will be helpful to see how Simmate workflows fail when VASP is not configured properly.
+If you didn't configure your POTCARs, you'll see an error that states `FileNotFoundError: [Errno 2] No such file or directory: '/example/path/to/POTCAR'`.
+If you don't have VASP installed, you'll see an error stating that the `vasp` command isn't known (such as `vasp: not found` on Linux).
+The next section will help you address these errors.

 The command to do this with our POSCAR and energy_mit workflow is `simmate workflows run energy_mit POSCAR`.
 By default, Simmate uses the command `vasp > vasp.out` and creates a new `simmate-task` folder with a unique identifier (ex: `simmate-task-j8djk3mn8`).